-A number of trading cases assigned throughout the course.
-The objectives of the trading cases is to provide an understanding of important market microstructure concepts, such as, trading, market making, market taking, price discovery, bid-ask spreads/width and market depth, trading frequency and trading volume.
-A virtual ECN (Electronic Communications Network) installed at a network that forms a dealing system that allows the instructor to run cases using the students as the trading crowd.
+Several trading cases assigned throughout the course.
+The objectives of the trading cases are to provide an understanding of important market microstructure concepts, such as, trading, market making, market taking, price discovery, bid-ask spreads/width and market depth, trading frequency and trading volume.
+A virtual ECN (Electronic Communications Network) installed on DTC server and form a dealing system that allows the instructor to run cases using the students as the trading crowd.
 Each case poses a different trading question.
 The trading problems designed, so students can apply finance concepts in formulating their trading strategies.